Basilica of Our Lady and Saint Anthony of Mafra: Notable artwork

 The grand Cupola of the basilica.

 The religious paintings in the basilica and the convent constitute one of the most significant 18th century collections in Portugal.
 They include works by the Italians Agostino Masucci, Corrado Giaquinto, Francesco Trevisani, Pompeo Batoni and some Portuguese students in Rome such as Vieira Lusitano and Inácio de Oliveira Bernardes.
 The sculpture collection contains works by almost every major Roman sculptor from the first half of the 18th century.
 At that time, it represented the biggest single order done by a foreign power in Rome and still is amongst the biggest collections in existence.

 Institutions

-The catholic parish of Mafra and the Royal and Venerable Confraternity of the Most Blessed Sacrament of Mafra (Portuguese: Real e Venerável Irmandade do Santíssimo Sacramento de Mafra) have their headquarters in the Basilica.
+The Royal and Venerable Confraternity of the Most Blessed Sacrament of Mafra (Portuguese: Real e Venerável Irmandade do Santíssimo Sacramento de Mafra) have their headquarters within the Basilica.

-On 10 November 2020, Pope Francis granted a canonical coronation to the image of Our Lady of Solitude of the basilica, guarded by the Confraternity of the Most Blessed Sacrament.
+Pope Francis granted a decree of canonical coronation to the dolorous image of the Blessed Virgin Mary venerated under the title of Our Lady of Solitude in 10 November 2020.
+The rite of coronation was executed by the former Archivist of the Holy Roman Church, Cardinal José Tolentino de Mendonça on 17 September 2023.